Passenger ship

 A passenger ship is a merchant ship whose primary function is to carry passengers on the sea.
 The category does not include cargo vessels which have accommodations for limited numbers of passengers, such as the ubiquitous twelve-passenger freighters once common on the seas in which the transport of passengers is secondary to the carriage of freight.
 The type does however include many classes of ships designed to transport substantial numbers of passengers as well as freight.
 Indeed, until recently virtually all ocean liners were able to transport mail, package freight and express, and other cargo in addition to passenger luggage, and were equipped with cargo holds and derricks, kingposts, or other cargo-handling gear for that purpose.
 Only in more recent ocean liners and in virtually all cruise ships has this cargo capacity been eliminated.

-While typically passenger ships are part of the merchant marine, passenger ships have also been used as troopships and often are commissioned as naval ships when used as for that purpose.
+While typically passenger ships are part of the merchant marine, passenger ships have also been used as troopships and are often commissioned as naval ships when used, for that purpose.